-Alex Avery is director of research and education with the Center for Global Food Issues at Hudson Institute.
+Alex Avery was the director of research and education with the Center for Global Food Issues at Hudson Institute.
 Prior to joining Hudson in 1994, he was a McKnight research fellow at Purdue University, where he worked on a team developing drought- and disease-resistant sorghum varieties for sub-Saharan Africa.

-The Center for Global Food Issues looks at agricultural policy from a global perspective, with reference to both economic and environmental impacts.
+The Center for Global Food Issues looked at agricultural policy from a global perspective, with reference to both economic and environmental impacts.

 He is the author of a new peer-reviewed study documenting that nitrates in drinking water do not cause the infamous "blue baby syndrome" in infants ("Infantile Methemoglobinemia: Reexamining the Role of Drinking Water Nitrates," Environmental Health Perspectives, July 1999).